-He, with a compass, flagmen and numerous laborers began to survey the route.
+He, with a compass, flagmen, and numerous laborers, began to survey the route.
 The laborers utilized spades and shovels for throwing up mounds of dirt to mark the road located by the engineers.

 The first herd to follow the route belonged to O. W. Wheeler and his partners, who in 1867 bought 2,400 steers in San Antonio, Texas.
 At first, the route was merely referred to as the Trail, the Kansas Trail, the Abilene Trail, or McCoy’s Trail.
-In the end; however, the entire route from the Rio Grande to Abilene would be referred to by most cowboys as the Chisholm Trail.
+In the end, however, the entire route from the Rio Grande to Abilene would be referred to by most cowboys as the Chisholm Trail.

-From 1867 to 1871 about 10,000 cars of livestock were shipped out of Abilene, and in 1872 about 80,000 head of cattle were shipped from Wichita.
-The settlement of the Arkansas and the Ninnescah River Valleys rendered it impractical to reach Wichita shipping yards after 1873, and the loading of cattle was transferred to points on the railroad farther west, halting finally at Dodge City, where 1887 saw the end of the use of the famous Abilene Cattle Trail.
+From 1867 to 1871, about 10,000 cars of livestock were shipped out of Abilene, and in 1872 about 80,000 head of cattle were shipped from Wichita.
+The settlement of the Arkansas and Ninnescah River Valleys rendered it impractical to reach Wichita shipping yards after 1873, and the loading of cattle was transferred to points on the railroad farther west, halting finally at Dodge City, where 1887 saw the end of the use of the famous Abilene Cattle Trail.